Overview of the most powerful natural antifungals and how to use internally and externally to resolve common, non-serious fungal and yeast infections.

 Shampoo out and notice how your dandruff problems are significantly improved!
 Repeat as often as necessary.
 This approach is certainly preferable to harsh, chemical-laden anti-dandruff shampoos!

-Note also that some cases of Candida-triggered acne on the face, neck and back resolve when you get dandruff under control.
+Note also that some cases of Candida-triggered acne on the face (particularly the forehead), neck and back resolve when you get dandruff under control.

 Many people know that properly made, 24-hour kefir contains dozens of probiotic strains.